ibm-cloud-docs/containers/uc-health.md

 #### Step 4: Data sharing
 {: #uc_research_step4}

-* {{site.data.keyword.cloudant}} is a modern NoSQL database suitable a range of data-driven use cases from key-value to complex document-oriented data storage and query.
+* {{site.data.keyword.cloudant}} is a modern NoSQL database suitable for a range of data-driven use cases from key-value to complex document-oriented data storage and query.
 * To minimize queries to the regional databases, {{site.data.keyword.cloudant}} is used to cache the user's session data across apps.
 * This choice improves the front-end app usability and performance across apps on {{site.data.keyword.containerlong_notm}}.
 * While worker apps in {{site.data.keyword.containerlong_notm}} analyze on-premises data and store results in {{site.data.keyword.cloudant}}, {{site.data.keyword.openwhisk}} reacts to changes and automatically sanitizes data on the incoming feeds of data.